Dogs are great companions that can enable us to have active and social lifestyles.

 Step 2, Fact finding

 As a Clinical Animal Behaviourist I require direct referral from your veterinary surgeon.
-This is to ensure that your pet is healthy and to rule out any medical issues that may be causing behaviour problems.
-If your pet is suffering from any medical issues I can take this into account when designing a behaviour plan.
-Additionally you will need to give me permission to access your pets veterinary records (if your pet has seen your vet in the last 4 weeks it may not be necessary to have a repeat veterinary visit before seeing you).
+This means completing some paperwork and agreeing to sharing your dogs clinical history.
+A health check may be needed if your pet has not been seen in the last months or so.
+This is to ensure that your pet is healthy and to rule out any medical issues that may be contributing to behaviour problems.
+If your pet is suffering from any medical issues I will take this into account when designing a behaviour plan. .

 I will send out a questionnaire to gather as much information about your pet and lifestyle before the consultation.
 You will also be asked to record a diary of your pets behaviour.